William LeBaron Putnam

-William LeBaron Putnam (May 26, 1835 – February 5, 1918) was a lawyer and politician in Maine.
-Putnam served as mayor of Portland, Maine from 1869–70 and later served as a United States circuit judge of the United States Court of Appeals for the First Circuit and of the United States Circuit Courts for the First Circuit.
+William LeBaron Putnam (May 26, 1835 – February 5, 1918) was an American lawyer and politician in Maine.
+Putnam served as Mayor of Portland from 1869 to 1870 and later served as a United States circuit judge of the United States Court of Appeals for the First Circuit and of the United States Circuit Courts for the First Circuit.

 Education and career

-Born in Bath, Maine, Putnam received an Artium Baccalaureus degree from Bowdoin College in 1855, where he was a member of the Peucinian Society.
+Born in Bath, Maine, in 1855 Putnam received an Artium Baccalaureus degree from Bowdoin College, where he was a member of the Peucinian Society.
 He read law in 1858 to be admitted to the Maine Bar.
-He worked as a lawyer in private practice in Portland, Maine from 1858 to 1891.
+He worked as a lawyer in private practice in Portland, Maine, from 1858 to 1891.
 Putnam served as a city council member in Portland from 1860 to 1861, a member of the board of aldermen in 1862, and as Mayor of Portland from 1869 to 1870.
 He was a commissioner to negotiate American fishing rights in Canada from 1887 to 1888.
+He was the Democratic nominee for Governor in 1888, losing to Republican Edwin C. Burleigh.